Nature Recovery Ranger: Liverpool Hospitals

 Like many woodlands, Fazakerley has fallen victim to incursion by invasive species such as Himalayan balsam and rhododendron.
 The volunteers have been pulling up, cutting and burning these species, and this will be an ongoing task for the team.

 Both Broadgreen and Aintree Hospitals have huge amount of green space with lots of wildlife-friendly areas.
 The majority, however, is lawn, cut every two weeks, which offers little biodiversity value.
-Fiona’s No Mow May initiative led to bee orchids, marsh orchid and pyramidal orchids (the first recorded in Liverpool) springing up among many other wonderful plant species.
-This initiative was extended throughout the spring and summer and paved the way for butterfly surveys, carried out by staff and community members trained by Fiona.
+Our ranger supported the No Mow May initiative, which led to bee orchids, marsh orchid and pyramidal orchids (the first recorded in Liverpool) springing up among many other wonderful plant species.
+This initiative was extended throughout the spring and summer and paved the way for butterfly surveys, carried out by staff and community members trained by our ranger.
 The aim is to continue these surveys each year and grow the network of surveyors who will feed this data to the local recording body, Merseyside Biobank.

 Courtyards and communities

-One of Fiona’s most ambitious projects brings together staff, patients, volunteers and children to revive a courtyard between prehabilitation buildings.
+One of our ranger’s most ambitious projects bought together staff, patients, volunteers and children to revive a courtyard between prehabilitation buildings.
 Originally developed to provide an attractive space that patients could view from their wards, the courtyard had become forgotten and unloved.
 The beds were being sprayed with chemicals in order to keep weeds at bay and remove the need for maintenance.
-Fiona has worked with excluded primary school children and volunteers from Everton in the Community to turn this space into a vibrant wildlife garden.
-The children attend the site regularly to clear and replant the beds with a variety of flowering plants and herbs.
-Those who were not keen on gardening have taken on construction tasks, such as bench improvements and building a large bug house using a discarded cable wheel.
-Other children contributes art and design pieces, including painting a land banana with a wildlife theme.
-Staff from the surrounding wards have also volunteered in the garden for their own wellbeing, and to improve the space for people and wildlife.
+Our ranger worked with excluded primary school children and volunteers from Everton in the Community to turn this space into a vibrant wildlife garden.
+The children attended the site regularly to clear and replant the beds with a variety of flowering plants and herbs.
+Those who were not keen on gardening took on construction tasks, such as bench improvements and building a large bug house using a discarded cable wheel.
+Other children contributed art and design pieces, including painting a land banana with a wildlife theme.
+Staff from the surrounding wards also volunteered in the garden for their own wellbeing, and to improve the space for people and wildlife.

 One of the occupational therapists, who supports cancer patients ahead of their treatment and surgery, says patients and staff are already benefitting from this project: